Pursuit of a Discriminative Representation for Multiple Subspaces via Sequential Games

 Also, it may be interesting to analyze cases where the data lies on more general non-linear manifolds.
+We believe that this analysis would require us to consider function classes \(\F\) and \(\G\) containing nonlinear mappings, each of which is a concatenation of simple (possibly linear) layers that iteratively and gradually deform the nonlinear manifolds to orthogonal subspaces (for \(\F\)) or reverse this process (for \(\G\)).
 Regarding CTRL-SG, it is possible to use the framework for other kinds of representation learning problems in different contexts, and characterize the learned encoder and decoder similarly to this work.

 In conclusion, CTRL-MSP exemplifies how classical subspace learning problems can be formulated as special cases of modern representation learning problems.
 In general, unifying classical and modern perspectives greatly contributes towards better understanding the behavior of modern algorithms on both classical and modern problems.